MaibornWolff/codecharta/gh-pages/_docs/01-01-quick-start-guide.md

 ```

 > You can also [check the docs of the docker cp command to learn more.](https://docs.docker.com/engine/reference/commandline/cp/)
-> To move files between containers (for example to and from sonar) you can use the shared volume, which you can access under /mnt/data.
+> To move files between containers (for example to and from sonar) you can use the shared volume, which you can access under /mnt/data in each container.

 Now you're almost done!
 Simply navigate to localhost:9001 in your browser to open the visualization and upload your file.